NNTmux/newznab-tmux/README.md

  * Join in the converstion at irc://moonlight.se.eu.synirc.net/newznab-tmux.

  * The development branch of this git is still under heavy development.
+To run the development branch:

+    `git checkout dev`

  * Thanks go to all who offered their assistance and improvement to these scripts.